malteriesch/test-db-acle/docs/PsvParser.md

 Is equivalent to the above.

 ###With table names and expressions###
-This is used in: *TestDbAcle\PhpUnit\AbstractTestCase::setupTables*
+There is a kind of meta-language in the table names, used in: *TestDbAcle\PhpUnit\AbstractTestCase::setupTables* asnd *TestDbAcle\PhpUnit\AbstractTestCase::assertTableStateContains*

     [user]
     id  |first_name   |last_name